Skip to main content

 Instruction:

 Version 3 and 4: Major topics include: insurance companies and their environment; insurance company organization and structure; insurance company functions: administration, actuarial, claims, marketing, underwriting, policy owner service, legal, investment and accounting, information systems, human resources.
 Version 5 and 6: Major topics include: company operations and ethics; regulation and the financial services industry; company formation; organization structure; managing information; identifying customers and their needs; developing new products; pricing; distributing products; supporting distribution; underwriting basics; customer service; administering claims; financial management; investments; accounting and financial reporting; legal operations and compliance; strategic planning.
+NOTE: Earlier versions of this course, dating from January 1965 to May 1986, have been recommended for credit.
+Please contact NCCRS for copies of the course exhibits.

 Credit recommendation: